NatoliChris/usyd-thesis-template/README.md

 We left a LOT of options to be added in the preamble, please modify to suite!

+You can also import your own packages and change things around.

 ### TL;DR

 Use the example, should be good! :)
+GL HF